lupyuen/lupyuen.github.io/src/unicorn3.md

 # NuttX vs MMU Demo

-_MMU Demo works OK, but not NuttX.
+_MMU Demo works OK, but NuttX doesn't.
 How are they different?_

 Based on the info above, we compare __NuttX vs MMU Demo__ for the Translation Control Register...